-A prototype rapid intensification index (RII) will be run in near-real time to demonstrate a decision aid using proxy GLM data from various sources.
-These data are combined in a discriminant analysis algorithm that provides optimal weights of the independent variables to provide a classification of whether or not a tropical cyclone will rapidly intensify (defined as an increase in intensity of \geq 30 kt) in the next 24 hours.
+A prototype rapid intensification index (RII) will be run in near-real time to demonstrate a decision aid using proxy GLM data in combination with global model forecast fields, and SST and oceanic heat content analyses.
+The ground based World Wide Lightning Location Network (WWLLN) data will be used as a proxy for the GLM.
+The various data sources are combined in a discriminant analysis algorithm that provides optimal weights of the independent variables to provide a classification of whether or not a tropical cyclone will rapidly intensify (defined as an increase in intensity of $\geq$ 30 kt) in the next 24 hours.
 This RII algorithm is very similar to an operational guidance product available to NHC.
 However, the operational algorithm does not include lightning data.
 The comparison of operational and experimental RII products will provide an estimate of the utility of lightning data for rapid intensity prediction.
 This product represents an application of one of the GOES-R baseline products.
 The RII is a text product that will be provided via a web page at CIRA that is already being used by NHC to obtain experimental products as part of the NOAA Joint Hurricane Testbed.
 This development of the RII with lightning input is being supported by the GOES-R Risk Reduction program.